jcbrockschmidt/cse442_a2/README.md

 unzip indiv20.zip
 ```

-Now download and unzip our ZIP code data,
+Now download and unzip the ZIP code data,

 ```
 wget https://simplemaps.com/static/data/us-zips/1.7/basic/simplemaps_uszips_basicv1.7.zip
 unzip simplemaps_uszips_basicv1.7.zip
 ```

+Finally, download `ZIP-COUNTY-FIPS_2018-03.csv` from [data.world](https://data.world/niccolley/us-zipcode-to-county-state)

-The files `indiv_header_file.csv`, `itcont.txt`, `zip_code_database.csv` should be in the working directory for this project.
+The files `indiv_header_file.csv`, `itcont.txt`, `zip_code_database.csv`, and `ZIP-COUNTY-FIPS_2018-03.csv` should be in the working directory for this project.

 ## Data Preparation

-To prepare our data for visualization, run
+First, group and sum our contributions by zip code,

 ```
-./prepare.py
+./prepare_zipcodes.py
 ```

-This code may take some time to run.
+This will create `contrib-by-zip.csv`.
+The script will take some time to run.
 The code for extrapolating zip codes for incomplete rows is the current bottleneck.